-From his time as a promising writer in Chicago's late-'60s folk scene to his current role as a creative inspiration for Miranda Lambert and other modern country musicians, John Prine has crafted memorable songs from both real-life emotions and surrealistic dreams.
+From his time as a promising writer in Chicago's late-'60s folk scene to his role as a guiding creative light for Miranda Lambert, Jason Isbell, Amanda Shires and other modern country and Americana stars, the late singer-songwriter John Prine crafted memorable songs from both real-life emotions and surrealistic dreams.

-The following 10 John Prine songs pretty much sum up his ongoing career.
-Of course, there’s way more great songs in a repertoire that’s remained consistently strong for going on 50 years.
+The following 12 songs pretty much sum up his career, although there are way more great songs in a repertoire that remained consistently strong for nearly 50 years.
 It's impossible to not skip worthy picks when approaching an artist known more for solid albums than hit singles.
-Notice there’s nothing from the German Afternoons, Storm Windows, Common Sense or Lost Dogs + Mixed Blessings albums, just to name four.
-Still, these picks are a good entry point for a stacked back catalog.
+Indeed, there are plenty more classics to pick from such stacked projects as German Afternoons, Storm Windows, Fair & Square, Common Sense, The Tree of Forgiveness, Aimless Love and Lost Dogs + Mixed Blessings.

-Only Guy Clark's "Desperados Waiting For a Train" did a better job at painting a vivid picture of a hardened, quirky and lovable old grandfather who’s relatable to every young boy with an elderly role model.
+Only Guy Clark's "Desperados Waiting For a Train" did a better job at painting a vivid picture of a hardened, quirky and lovable old grandfather that's relatable to every youngster with an elderly role model.

 Prine's more country-sounding material from his early years would've made amazing Nitty Gritty Dirt Band songs, as demonstrated by this slice of down-home surrealism.

 9. "Bear Creek Blues"

 It almost seems wrong to include a cover among a brilliant songwriter's best songs, but few have done a better job adding a shiny new coat of paint to a Carter Family original.